KaizeNodeLabs/stark-cairo-nodes/docs/DEPLOYMENT_GUIDE.md

 Ensure you have the following before starting:
 - **Remix IDE**: [Access Remix IDE](https://remix.ethereum.org/)
 - Starknet Wallet (Argent X or Braavos).
-- Node.js and npm installed for local testing.
-- Access to this repository's contract files.
+- Access to the `stark-cairo-nodes` repository: [GitHub Repo](https://github.com/KaizeNodeLabs/stark-cairo-nodes).

 ## 🔌 2.
 Installing the Starknet Plugin
 Follow these steps to install the `Starknet` plugin on Remix IDE: